dhaksdhakshin/chatbot/README.md

 # Streamlit Chatbot with Gemini Pro & Vision API

 This is a chatbot built using Streamlit and Google's Gemini Pro API, including Vision API for handling images.
-The chatbot provides intelligent responses and can process both text and images.
+The chatbot provides intelligent responses and can process both text and images .

 ## Features
 - Interactive chatbot powered by **Gemini Pro**